OffchainLabs/nitro/docs/migration/dapp_migration.md

 ## Breaking changes

 #### Dapps
-- **Gas Accounting:** Since gas accounting is now consistent with the L1 EVM, and hard-coded gas values (used, e.g. in conjuction with `gasLeft`) should be changed accordingly.
+- **Gas Accounting**: it is now consistent with the L1 EVM, any hard-coded gas values should be changed accordingly (the same applies to any gas amount used in conjuntion with `gasleft`).
+- **No more storage gas**: there is no more concept of a separate pool of storage gas, opcodes are prices identically to the L1 EVM.
 - **Retryable Tickets**:
     - The submission cost is now collected/enforced in the L1 inbox and checked against the L1 transaction's `msg.value`; contracts cannot/should not rely on funds pooled in the L2 destination to cover this cost.
     - For the redemption of retryable tickets, the calculation of the L2 transaction ID is changed, as has the transaction lifecycle of attempting multiple redemptions (i.e., after failed attempts).
 See [arbitrum-sdk](https://github.com/OffchainLabs/arbitrum-sdk/blob/fe3c3ee90a2d713955988dcb6a9f87732b7dbedc/src/lib/message/L1ToL2Message.ts#L547) for the new client-side flow (detailed documentation coming soon)